Green Infrastructure Federal Collaborative

 In May of 2021, EPA launched the Green Infrastructure Federal Collaborative.
 This cooperative effort fosters engagement and cooperation between agencies that actively work to promote the implementation of green infrastructure.

 Collaborative members work closely to align knowledge and resources to build capacity for green infrastructure implementation.
 These coordinated efforts provide a platform to publicize the multiple environmental, economic, and social benefits of green infrastructure.
-In addition, the collaborative seeks to facilitate strategies that foster climate resilience and encourage the equitable implementation of green infrastructure in all communities.
+In addition, the collaborative seeks to facilitate strategies that foster community livability and encourage the implementation of green infrastructure in all communities.

 On this page: